Introducing Your Dog To A Newborn Baby

 Calm environment on introduction

-Make sure there are no visitors around when you get home as the animal might feel threatened and not respond as well as you would have hoped.
+Make sure there are no visitors around when you get home as your dog might feel threatened and not respond as well as you would have hoped.
 Give them time to settle in, let them sniff the babies hair, with you right there for support and encouragement.
 Give them plenty of praise when they are gentle and respectful.

-Once your baby is a bit older, it is your job to teach them to be caring and gentle so that they don’t hurt the animal.
-I have seen so many animals rehoused or put down because they have defended themselves from an aggressive toddler.
+Once your baby is a bit older, it is your job to teach them to be caring and gentle so that they don’t hurt the dog.
+I have seen so many dogs rehoused or put to sleep because they have defended themselves against a child being aggressive.

-For animals that are struggling, it might be worth looking into getting some help so that they can learn new behaviour.
+For dogs that are struggling, it might be worth looking into getting some help so that they can learn new behaviour.

 For more informative pregnancy, birth and baby articles, read our Maternity Mum blog.